-For the Group, improving disaster resilience by resolving disaster issues is an important issue that needs to be addressed.
+For the Group, improving disaster resilience by resolving disaster-related challenges is an important issue that needs to be addressed.
 We are strengthening our efforts in the development and provision of services that protect customers in times of need by offering insurance products that cover disaster risks and establishing a prompt insurance payment system that utilizes artificial satellites, AI, etc.

-In addition to the payment of insurance claims in emergencies, we will contribute to the creation of a disasterresilient society by continuously providing ex-ante and ex-post services to prevent accidents, reduce the burden of accidents, and lead to early recovery.
+In addition to the payment of insurance claims in emergencies, we will contribute to the creation of a disasterresilient society by continuously providing ex-ante and ex-post services to prevent accidents, reduce the burden of accidents if they occur, and lead to early recovery.
 To this end, we are leading the disaster prevention consortium that transcends industry boundaries and developing disaster prevention and mitigation solutions that utilize the technologies and infrastructure of each company.
+In November 2023, we established Tokio Marine Resilience Co., Ltd., a subsidiary specializing in new businesses in the field of disaster prevention and mitigation, and through this subsidiary, we launched an integrated solutions business to provide value throughout the disaster prevention and mitigation value chain (assessment, preparedness, evacuation, recovery/reconstruction) and have commenced provision of disaster prevention and mitigation services.

-In addition, we conduct research on climate change and disaster risk based on scientific knowledge based on industry-university collaboration, and promote disaster prevention education and awareness-raising activities through holding seminars and conducting classes for children continuously.
+In addition, we conduct research on climate change and nature-related risk based on scientific knowledge based on industry-university collaboration, and promote disaster prevention education and awareness-raising activities through holding seminars and conducting classes for children continuously.

-The Group manages risks throughout the Group based on enterprise risk management (ERM) and strives to increase the level of sophistication of its risk management.
+The Group manages risks throughout the Group based on ERM and strives to increase the level of sophistication of its risk management.
 Disaster-related risks are also addressed appropriately within the framework of ERM, taking into account the impact of natural disasters on insurance underwriting.